sebanc/brunch/README.md

 Some options can be passed through the kernel command lines to activate specific features which might be dangerous or not work from everyone:
 - advanced_als: default ChromeOS auto-brightness is very basic (https://chromium.googlesource.com/chromiumos/platform2/+/master/power_manager/docs/screen_brightness.md).
 This option activates more auto-brightness levels (based on the Google Pixel Slate implementation),
-- broadcom_sta: enable this option if you need the broadcom_sta module from https://github.com/antoineco/broadcom-wl,
+- broadcom_wl: enable this option if you need the broadcom_wl module from https://github.com/antoineco/broadcom-wl,
 - disable_intel_hda: some Chromebooks need to blacklist the snd_hda_intel module, use this option to reproduce it,
 - disable_touchpad_fix: disable the patch which aims at improving touchpad sensitivity and fixing tap to click (if you encounter touchpad issues),
 - enable_updates: allow native ChromeOS updates (use at your own risk: ChromeOS will be updated but not the Brunch framework/kernel which might render your ChromeOS install unstable or even unbootable),